2 nights starting from

 A full day at the excellent Watts Gallery in Compton, which is home to over 6,000 of Watts’ paintings and sculptures.
 Reopened in 2010 following extensive restoration, the gallery was originally founded by Watts and his wife Mary Fraser-Tytler in 1904 to showcase his work.
-To mark his 200th birthday the gallery is unveiling a special exhibition of a timeline of his life in art.
+To mark his 200th birthday the gallery unveiled a new exhibition of a timeline of this life in art.
 We will also visit the extraordinary Mortuary Chapel, designed by Mary Fraser-Tytler in the Gothic Revival style and paid for by Watts, the chapel was a gift to the villagers of Compton who helped to build it and decorate the interior - a classic example of Victorian philanthropy.
 After a light lunch we will have a tour of Limnerslease, Watts’ home and studio, which he commissioned from the Arts and Crafts architect Ernest George.
 Return to the hotel for approximately 17.30.

 NB: Exact order of excursions may vary according to local conditions and tour managers' discretion.

 Please note: Post tour extra nights are available at a supplement.